pc-aide/AWS/01 AWS Certified Solutions Architect - Professional/EC2/ELB/Readme.md

 ## CLB (v1) Listeners
 * Health Checks can be HTTP(L7) or TCP(L4) based
 * Supports only one SSL cert
-  * The SSL cert can have many SAN, but the SSL cert must be changed anytime a SAN is
+  * The SSL cert can have many SAN, but the SSL cert must be changed anytime a SAN is added/edit/removed
+  * Better to use ALB with SNI if possible
+  * Can use multiple CLB if you want distinct SSL certificates
+* TCP => TCP passes all the traffic to the EC2 instance
+  * Only way to use 2-way SSL authentication

 * SSL: